Debarghya-hello/IoMT-ARP-Spoofing-Detection/README.md

 ## 📁 Repository Contents
 * `IoMT.ipynb` - The complete data preprocessing, training, and evaluation pipeline.
-* `Internship_Report_CITK.pdf` - The full academic report detailing the methodology, challenges, and literature review.
+* `Internship_Report_CITKK.pdf` - The full academic report detailing the methodology, challenges, and literature review.
-* `ML_Model_Comparison.csv` - The exported dataset used for model training and testing.
+* `result/ML_Model_Comparison.csv` - The exported dataset used for model training and testing.
-* `confusion_matrix.png` - Visual output of the Random Forest model's performance.
+* `result/confusion_matrix.png` - Visual output of the Random Forest model's performance.